 (Nearby Konditorei Oberlaa makes a good place to shake off any lingering crypt-induced melancholy with coffee and cake)

-If the crypt experience leaves you in need of a sit down, the Neuer Markt square outside has a branch of Konditorei Oberlaa on it: one of my preferred destinations for coffee in the centre because the service is unusually friendly (sit upstairs in the glassed wing).
+If the crypt experience leaves you in need of a sit down, the Neuer Markt square outside has a branch of Konditorei Oberlaa on it: one of my preferred destinations for coffee in the centre because the service is exceptionally friendly.
+Sit upstairs in the glassed wing.

 Alternatively, relax on the steps of the Donnerbrunnen: an 18th-century fountain unexpectedly free of imperial insignia and religious motifs.